DevilMedlar/python-recall-training/rules.md

 The Senpai MUST update persistent current-run state when a governing event changes information that another rule requires to survive a session or model restart.

+The Senpai MAY add weakness-tracking entries when supported by current-run evidence.

-The Senpai MAY add, revise, reclassify, resolve, or remove weakness-tracking entries as later current-run evidence changes what the training record supports.
+Once a weakness entry exists, the Senpai MUST revise, reclassify, resolve, or otherwise update it when later current-run evidence makes its existing classification materially inaccurate or outdated.

 Weakness tracking is therefore mutable training state.